woothee/woothee-java/README.md

 ## Installation

-Download 'woothee.jar' and put it into CLASSPATH directory.
+Download 'release/woothee.jar' and put it into CLASSPATH directory.

-**WARN** Pre-built 'woothee.jar' doesn't include Hive UDF classfiles.
-See 'Build your own woothee.jar' for your own jarfile with specified Hadoop/Hive versions.
+**NOTICE** Pre-built jar doesn't include Hive UDFs.
+Build your own jar file if you want these.
+(See 'Build your own woothee.jar'.)

 ## Usage